Jean-Eugène Robert-Houdin: Early life and entrance into conjuring

 Robert-Houdin was born Jean-Eugène Robert in Blois, France, on 7 December 1805—a day after his autobiography said he was.
 His father, Prosper Robert, was a watchmaker in Blois.
 Jean-Eugene's mother, the former Marie-Catherine Guillon, died when he was just a young child.
 At the age of eleven, Prosper sent his son Jean-Eugène to school thirty-five miles up the Loire to the University of Orléans.
 At 18, he graduated and returned to Blois.
-His father wanted him to be a lawyer, but Robert-Houdin wanted to follow into his father's footsteps as a watchmaker.
+His father wanted him to be a lawyer, but Robert-Houdin wanted to follow in his father's footsteps as a watchmaker.

 Apprentice clockmaker

 His penmanship was excellent, and it landed him a job as a clerk for an attorney's office.
 Instead of studying law, he tinkered with mechanical gadgets.
 His employer sent him back to his father.
 He was told that he was better suited as a watchmaker than a lawyer, but by then, Jean's father had already retired, so he became an apprentice to his cousin who had a watch-shop.
 For a short time, Jean-Eugène worked as a watchmaker.

 In the mid-1820s, he saved up to buy a copy of a two-volume set of books on clockmaking called Traité de l'horlogerie ("Treatise on Clockmaking"), written by Ferdinand Berthoud.
 He would go on to pursue the craft of clockmaking for the rest of his life, and is widely credited with inventing the mystery clock.